KIP 245: Transaction Bundle

 Bundle Conflict

-: a transaction belonging in more than one bundle.
+- Transaction Overlap Across Bundles: a transaction belongs to more than one bundle.

 txs = [ 1 2 3 4 ]